awsaba/xwingtmg2-inventory-rs/README.md

    or box, so I need a way to more accurately count by type and restrictions to help me organize.
 1. I like the idea of being able to keep a copy of my inventory list local and flexible.
+1. Hopefully this is useful, as either an exercise in working `xwing-data2` or as inspiration for something better.

 Why rust?

-1. I'm not a javascript/coffeescript/typescript programmer and need an excuse to use an `rust` at all since it is not my day job currently.
+1. I'm not a JavaScript/coffee/typescript programmer and need an excuse to use an `rust` at all since it is not my day job currently.
 2. I tried to use the [pyxwb2](https://pypi.org/project/pyxwb2/) and immediately ran into having to do multiple checks for optional items such as `restrictions`.